 In one chapter titled “The Verbiage of the Narrative: Lies, Evidence, and Bombshells,” Attkisson explained journalism “standards exist in the first place—not just to afford fair treatment to people we like.
 They are also supposed to ensure fairness and accuracy when we cover those whom we don’t like, don’t agree with, or even believe are liars.
 In fact, that is when our standards matter most.”

 “Trump tested our ability to prove how committed we are to staying true to our mission of journalists.
 And we failed,” she continued, “Across the nation, news-reporting positions today are filled by supposedly talented journalists assigned the singular task of serving up the narrative of Trump-as-a-liar over and over again, rather than reporting news stories.”

-It is as if that reporters’ questions for Biden versus President Trump were like day and night.
+It is as if that reporters’ questions for President Trump and his election opponent were like day and night.
 While the reporters and hosts are respectful to people against Trump, their attitudes are drastically different to Trump or his supporters.

 Cong Riyun, a professor in political theory from China University of Politics and Law, said such behaviors of American media had negatively influenced international media in general, making them refer to Trump as a racist or a Nazi.

 This is different from the real Trump.
 Had it not been for Trump’s tireless efforts in the past few years, America and the world would have drifted from traditional values much further.
 In fact, it is rare to find someone like Trump to act with a clear mind, a strong determination, and commitment to his words.

 Do we really want this kind of “diversity” that progressives advocate?
 Asked Cong.
 Do you feel comfortable for your kids to go to a transgender restroom?
 Do you really think legalization of marijuana would benefit our children?